 Each arrow key in combination with Ctrl + Alt can rotate/flip your screen to a certain angle.
 Let’s learn all shortcut key combinations so you may rotate the screen window in whichever way suits you best.

 - Up Arrow key – default landscape mode: Press Ctrl+Alt+Up key to set/ bring back display into its default landscape orientation;

 - Down Arrow key – landscape flipped mode: Press Ctrl+Alt+Down key to flip upside down your default display orientation.
 For example, you rotate your Windows screen to 180 degrees in landscape orientation with this key combination;

 - Right Arrow key – portrait flipped mode: Press Ctrl+Alt+Right key to flip the screen in portrait mode.
 You rotate your screen to 270 degrees in portrait orientation with this key combination;

 - Left Arrow key – portrait mode: Press Ctrl+Alt+Left key to set the display into portrait display orientation.
-This key allows to rotate screen at 90 degrees vertically.
+This key allows rotating the screen at 90 degrees vertically.

 Note: If you don’t find it convenient to use a computer in either portrait or flipped screen, you can always revert and rotate to default landscape display orientation with the Ctrl+Alt+Up hotkey.